Professor Tony Pederson, Chair

 Assistant Professor: Jared Schroeder

 William J. O’Neil Chair in Business Journalism and Journalist in Residence: Mark Vamos

 Executive-in-Residence: Pam Harris Hackett

-Professors of Practice: Valerie Evans, Michele Houston, Karen Thomas
+Professors of Practice: Valerie Evans, Michele Houston, Lauren Smart, Karen Thomas,

 Adjunct Professor of Practice: Jayne Suhler

-Adjunct Lecturers: Cole Daugherty, Robert Hart, Elif Kavakci, Linda Leavell, Lauren Smart, Jean-Jacques Taylor, Bruce Tomaso
+Adjunct Lecturers: Robert Hart, Elif Kavakci, Linda Leavell, Jean-Jacques Taylor, Bruce Tomaso

 The world of journalism is changing fast.
 Once-divergent media forms are rapidly coming together in ways that make it essential for 21st-century journalism education to reflect the complexity of actual practice.
 Graduates must be prepared to function and lead in a new and changing environment.
 The Division of Journalism offers the Bachelor of Arts with majors and minors in journalism and fashion media to prepare students to succeed in this dynamic setting.

 Majors study multimedia journalism, including broadcast, print and online formats.
 They learn professional skills that enable them to adapt swiftly to a changing journalism environment.
 Content that is useful and interesting will have value regardless of the delivery system or systems of a particular era.
 For this reason, students also are taught the intellectual and theoretical skills they will need to help them interpret the world around them and understand the role of the media in society.
 They will graduate as clear, concise thinkers and writers.